MicrosoftDocs/learn/learn-pr/azure/build-chat-bot-azure-cosmos-db-openai-blazor/includes/5-exercise-implement-openai-model-service.md

     }
     ```

-1. Create a `ChatMessage` variable named `systemMessage`.
+1. Create a `ChatRequestSystemMessage` variable named `systemMessage`.
 For this variable, use the `User` role and the `_systemPrompt` variable for content.

     ```csharp
     ChatRequestSystemMessage systemMessage = new(_systemPrompt);
     ```

-1. Create a `ChatMessage` variable named `userMessage`.
+1. Create a `ChatRequestUserMessage` variable named `userMessage`.
 For this variable, the role should be `ChatRole.User` and use the `userPrompt` constructor parameter for the message's content.

     ```csharp
     ChatRequestUserMessage userMessage = new(userPrompt);